albertyusun/albertyusun.github.io/README.md

 # Albert Sun's Website

 Welcome to my resume website repository!
-My website is https://albertyusun.com.

-### Sources:
-I started with Brandon Rosage's personal website template, but I have been working to completely rehaul the template.
-You can find the original template at https://github.com/github/personal-website.
+Here's the website's [link](https://albertyusun.com).

+This website was built using Jekyll and hosted by GitHub Pages/GitHub's API.
+Learn more about those technologies [here](https://github.com/github/personal-website).